Credit: Mueso Del Prado

 In Greek mythology, Sisyphus (pictured left) was a king punished to carry a boulder up a hill, only to watch it roll back down, and to repeat this action for eternity.
 His story illustrates one of the most evocative images of futile goal persistence.

-Ineffective persistence with an goal can cause individuals to waste valuable resources and miss alternative opportunities, ultimately leaving them feeling discouraged and dejected.
+Ineffective persistence with an goal can cause individuals to waste valuable resources and miss opportunities, ultimately leaving them feeling discouraged and dejected.
 This raises the question: are there situations in which letting go of a goal can lead to a more fulfilling life?
-And if so, how does one decide decide whether a goal is worth persevering with?
+And if so, how can we decide whether a goal is worth persevering with?

 The STrategic goAl puRsuit (STAR) Project is an Australian Research Council funded project led by a team of world leading motivation and goal striving researchers that aims to answer this very question.